Published on April 25th, 2018 | by Braeden Farrell0

 “He’s been a man that I’ve looked up to for a long time.
 He’s the biggest reason I’m a WWE superstar today.
 He took a liking to me and saw that not only did I enjoy going out there and lifting the weights, but I was a ham,” Strowman said.
 “I enjoyed getting the crowd involved because the louder they screamed for me, I felt like the stronger I became.
 I fed off that energy.”

 Mark Henry had this to say on Strowman, “I knew he wouldn’t crack in front of an audience,”

 “WWE noticed that too, and the rest is history,” said Strowman.

 Mark Henry is a great ambassador for WWE and clearly a good eye for talent, too.

 Wrestlers Outside the Ring | Chris Jericho, Lead Singer of Fozzy

 Y2J’s journey as a wrestler is unprecedented.
 He has performed at a high standard his whole career, even now at the ripe age of 47, having arguably one of the best matches of his career back in January 2018 against Kenny Omega at the Wrestle Kingdom 12 event.

-It’s well documented that Chris Jericho has huge commitments outside the squared circle, as he takes time off to do shows with his band Fozzy.
+It’s well documented that for Chris Jericho life is busy with wrestling outside the ring he has huge commitments, as he takes time off to do shows with his band Fozzy.
 But the success he’s had with the band should not go unnoticed, especially when you look at the origin of it.